-The administration’s cruel action reaffirms that despite the Supreme Court victory, the struggle is far from over.
+Unfortunately, the struggle to save DACA is far from over, as the program continues to face challenges in the courts.
 We must continue to stand with DACA recipients, undocumented immigrant youth, and allies who have mobilized people across the country to protect DACA.

 DACA again under threat from Trump administration

 “The Trump administration is disregarding the Supreme Court, putting 300,000 undocumented young people at risk of deportation, and using immigrants as political pawns in order to advance a xenophobic and racist ideology,” says AFSC's Peniel Ibe.

 "This decision is a victory for young people, their families, and our communities,” says AFSC's Peniel Ibe.
 "We know that the demands from Black and Brown people in this moment have played a key role in the victory and we stand in solidarity with everyone who worked to make this happen."

 The DACA decision gives me hope of seeing my loved ones again

 When the Trump administration rescinded DACA in 2017, it barred recipients from traveling outside of the U.S., including to see sick family members or to bury loved ones.
 The Supreme Court ruling could change that.